It takes less than 10 seconds for people to form an opinion about your brand

 1. Social Media

 It’s a digital world—we’re just living in it.
 People spend countless hours of free time on social media.
-Statista reports that, in 2018, the average social media user spent 2 hours and 15 minutes per day browsing social networks.
-So, social media is one of the best ways to get your brand in front of your target audience.
+Statista reports that, in 2023, the average social media user spent 147 minutes per day browsing social networks.
+So, social media marketing is one of the best ways to get your brand in front of your target audience.

 But people tend to tune out traditional ads, so you’ll need to be more creative than that.
 Let’s break down the best brand awareness strategies for paid social media.